-Comprehensive third-party liability insurance, or its equivalent, will be required to be maintained for all work funded by Program funds.
+Comprehensive third-party liability insurance, or its equivalent, will be required to be maintained for all work funded by Program Funds.
 MEA must be named as an additional insured.
-The insurance provided should include, but not be limited to, insurance protecting MEA from bodily injury and property damage, including, but not limited to all workers' compensation insurance, and errors and omissions.
+The insurance provided should protect MEA from bodily injury and property damage, including, but not limited to all workers' compensation insurance, and errors and omissions.
 All insurance certificates must be maintained in Grantee files and be made available upon request by MEA.